TPower2112/CISSP-Study-Guide/README.md

 - Avoid taking practice exams over and over again.
 Understand why an anwer is correct or not, and the underlying cyber principles.

 ## Resources
+These resources were my main areas for studying, but there are many free resources about the CISSP.
+I limited my resources in order to keep my focus.

 - [CISSP subreddit](https://www.reddit.com/r/cissp/)
 - [CCSP](https://ccsp.alukos.com/) I found this website after I took my exam but it is great site for security principles/laws that are covered in the CISSP.
 - [Boson CISSP Practice Exams](https://www.boson.com/certification/cissp)